If you’re looking for the best aphasia treatment, then you’ve come to the right place.

 Apps for Aphasia Treatment

-There are a lot of useful apps for aphasia that contain language training games, like Constant Therapy.
+There are a lot of useful apps for aphasia that contain language training games, like CT Speech and Cognitive Therapy.

 Some examples of the games included in aphasia apps are picture naming, word matching, and verbal practice.